-What are Public Records?
+What are public records?

-To list a few examples, the most commonly encountered types of public records include birth records and marriage records.
-They can also include business records (like articles of incorporation or meeting minutes) and governmental records (like financial records and government licensing records).
+To list a few examples, the most commonly encountered types of public records include

-Types of Public Records
+Types of public records

-Public Records about People
+Public records about people

 Of particular note, in 1967, the Freedom of Information Act was passed, requiring all US government agencies to provide timely releases of information in response to records requests from anyone.
 Some types of official information cannot be released, but for most general requests, the agency is required by law to release the information.

-- Higher Risk for Identity Theft: Having data from your public records posted on websites makes it easier for thieves to steal your identity.
+- Higher risk for identity theft: Having data from your public records posted on websites makes it easier for thieves to steal your identity.
 By leveraging general data such as your home address, family names, date of birth, and more, it can be easier to access accounts that hold your Social Security Numbers or banking information.
 A recent identity theft report found that, while overall fraud rates are down since 2016, 23% more victims have to pay out of pocket for this type of identity-related fraud.

-- Reputation-Damaging Information: People search sites aren’t too concerned with the accuracy of their records.
+- Reputation-damaging information: People-search sites aren’t too concerned with the accuracy of their records.
 In many cases, your record may be mistakenly merged with someone else’s, meaning you get false information attributed to your own name.
 This may involve jail time, bankruptcy charges, or any other reputation-damaging information.
 It’s best to delete yourself from these sites altogether.

-- Increased Swatting Risk: Have you heard stories about gamers and celebrities getting “swatted”?
+- Increased swatting risk: Have you heard stories about gamers and celebrities getting “swatted”?
 This involves false calls to law enforcement to encourage SWAT teams to break into an unexpected person’s home.
 Tragically, this has led to the death of a few innocent people.
-Swatting requires knowing someone’s address, which is readily displayed alongside other personal information on people search sites.
+Swatting requires knowing someone’s address, which is readily displayed alongside other personal information on people-search sites.